-At St. Brigid School, we use Harcourt math.
+At St. Brigid School, we use McGraw-Hill math.
 I have organized my math program much like my guided reading program.
 Our math block lasts for 60 to 75 minutes each day.
-Students work in small groups and travel through three centers each day.
+Students work in small groups and move through three centers each day.
+All of the centers are differentiated to meet the needs of each student.

 Lesson of the Day

-The lesson of the day is small group instruction using manipulatives to teach the standards and skills included in our diocesan curriculum and taught through our Harcourt math program.
+The lesson of the day is small group instruction to deliver the Common Core State Standards curriculum as it is taught through our McGraw-Hill math program.
 The topics of instruction include:

 Problem of the Day

-The basic facts center includes independent practice in the form of games, worksheets, and computer-aided practice.
+The basic facts center includes independent practice in the form of games, practice pages, and computer time.
 Two or three times a week this center may include partner or group games and activities which provide practice in the basic addition facts.

 Special Math Projects